Taper week is jacked - five days high intensity including 3.5 hours the day before my event?!

 IME the single biggest difference between XFAI and traditional LIT/HIT/Rest plans is the distribution of Low/High/Peak strain.
 Allotted dosages result in more HIT days per week including sequential days, but you do indeed recover by the next day.

-If you push things well beyond allocated targets (like I did on my BT day above), Adapt Forecast warning appears and removes upcoming HIT to rebalance and optimize the plan.
+If you push things well beyond allocated targets (like I did on my BT day above), the Adapt Forecast warning appears which will remove upcoming HIT to rebalance and optimize the plan.

 You won’t be doing that since you’ve reached taper week, but you can manually adjust the plan as you see fit.
 I’d likely choose to ride an hour or so easy on Friday and toss in a few opener intervals with a Climber Focus.
 YMMV